Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/http.md

 __parse-request-procedure__
 A procedure responsible for parsing matched http requests.
-See the define-http-binding macro.
+See the define-http-binding macro for details.

 __format-response-procedure__
 A procedure responsible for formatting service responses.
-See the define-http-binding macro.
+See the define-http-binding macro for details.

 http-handle-request
 -------------------